 Findrassie Master-planned Neighbourhood, Elgin

 Pitgaveny is a 6,000-acre estate in Moray, owned and managed by the Dunbar family.
-This year, a planning application was made for the first-phase development of 450 houses by Barratt Homes in the new master-planned neighbourhood of Findrassie on the outskirts of Elgin.
+In 2019, a planning application was made for the first-phase development of 450 houses by Barratt Homes in the new master-planned neighbourhood of Findrassie on the outskirts of Elgin, and the first 113 homes were approved in January 2021.
 Over a 25-year period, 1,500 new homes will be developed on the land owned by Pitgaveny, along with commercial premises, a new primary school and community facilities.

 Previously, it had been normal for individual fields to be sold off and developed on a piecemeal basis with little input from the community.
 Rebecca and her brother Crinnan realised that this wasn’t resulting in developments that they were proud to show to friends or visitors, so they decided to take a longer-term, strategic approach to create a new neighbourhood in collaboration with the community, Moray Council and other key stakeholders.